Hakata-jpn/ssg-ux-interviews/posts/Interview Questions Template.md

 ## How often do you use other shopping websites and how do they compare with Murphy's Magic?
+What functions on those websites do you find to be the most useful?